praeclarum/ShaderGraphCoder/README.md

 | `worleynoise3DFloat(position, jitter)` | Worley Noise 3D |
 | `worleynoise3DVector2(position, jitter)` | Worley Noise 3D |
 | `worleynoise3DVector3(position, jitter)` | Worley Noise 3D |

-Most operators work on `SGScalar`, `SGVector`, and `SGColor` types.

-The `ifGreaterOrEqual` and `ifLess` operators are conditional operators that take a condition, a value if true, and a value if false.
-The `mix` operator is a linear interpolation operator that takes two values and a weight.
-Since runtime conditionals are not supported in RealityKit, the `ifGreaterOrEqual` and `ifLess` operators are the best way to implement runtime logic.

 For more details see [Operations.swift](Sources/ShaderGraphCoder/Operations.swift) and [Operations.g.swift](Sources/ShaderGraphCoder/Operations.g.swift).